 When is a decision made?

 The reviewing officer will make a decision and issue a final order within 20 days after receipt of the petition for review.
-If the reviewing officer does not issue a final order, the petition for review is deemed denied and the initial order becomes the final order.
-RCW 34.05.491(5) (leg.wa.gov).
+If the reviewing officer does not issue a final order, the petition for review is deemed denied and the initial order becomes the final order, in accordance with RCW 34.05.491(5) (leg.wa.gov).

 Where can I view petitions for review and final orders?